 While I did not immediately understand that I had to go on that journey, my soul did.
 And so did you, Food.
 So did you.

 While I tried to hold on to my diet-mentality for a long time and tried to be very strict and perfect about my program, it wore me out.
 It was so hard to withstand you, for you used all strategies you could find in the form of inner parts that helped me sabotage my desire to be independent of you.
 You also tried to send me back into isolation to hide and eat.
 You showed me food in the supermarket or whispered in my ears that it was okay to add more food to my plate or snack because I was so tired.
 You told me lies and stories.
 You often won the battle.
 I can still see your satisfied smile.

 But in the meantime, I had also felt how calm and balanced my life became without your constant pull.
 I got back on track right away after each break.
 Even if it was the middle of the day, I got back on track and avenged you by preparing a bright-line meal at the next opportunity.

 While others I had met online surrendered to the program quite fast, it took me longer to stop fighting and accept that I am not in my power when you are around.

 It also took a long time to accept the label of being a food addict.
-I tried to give it other names by saying that I just eat a lot or listened to all the other scientists who said that there is no such thing as food addiction because you need food to survive.
+I tried to give it other names by saying that I eat a lot or listened to all the other scientists who said no such thing as food addiction because you need food to survive.
 Denial is a river in Egypt.

 But there is food, and there is food, and from studying nutrition, I know how much crap is used in products to make our brain believe that one bite is never enough.

-For a long time in my program, I struggled because I tried to hang on to my plan by my nails.
+For a long time in my program, I struggled because I tried to hang on to my nails’ plan.
 When you have eaten in volume for forty years, it is hard to trust you can survive on a regular well-composed meal suddenly.
 So I kept on snacking and feeling tremendously guilty over that.